"Life is really simple, but we insist on making it complicated."

 -Jiddu Krishnamurti

 What is spiritual, and what is practice?
-We often separate “spiritual” from daily life, as though only certain actions—meditation, prayer, self-inquiry—qualify as spiritual practices.
+We often separate “spiritual” from daily life, as though only certain actions—meditation, prayer, self-inquiry—qualify.
 But everything is spiritual.
 The universe itself is spiritual.
-Moses said, “The place on which you stand is holy ground.”
-Every moment, every action, and every experience unfold within this sacred reality.
+As Moses said, “The place on which you stand is holy ground.”
+Every moment, every action, and every experience unfolds within this sacred reality.

-We live in a spiritual universe where all that exists comes from the same source.
-The human kingdom, animal kingdom, plant kingdom, mineral and the land beneath our feet are sacred manifestations of the One.
-When we see life this way, reverence becomes natural.
-A blade of grass, the rise and fall of ocean waves, or the laughter of a child—everything reflects the divine.
+We live in a spiritual universe where all things arise from the same source.
+The human, animal, plant, and mineral kingdoms—even the land beneath our feet—are sacred expressions of the One.
+When we see life this way, reverence comes naturally.
+A blade of grass, the rise and fall of the ocean, the laughter of a child—everything reflects the divine.

-To see life this way is to see through the illusion of separation.
-There is no division between the sacred and the mundane, the material and the spiritual.
-Everything is holy because everything arises from the same source.
-And that source, that absolute reality, is your true self.
+To see this is to dissolve the illusion of separation.
+There is no division between the sacred and the mundane.
+Everything arises from the same source—and that source is your true self.

 "Whatever draws the mind outward is unspiritual and whatever draws the mind inward is spiritual."